 Odyssiad® - "A Journey to the Performance of a Lifetime"

-A winner or laureate of multiple international piano competitions, Dzmitry has experienced considerable success, including First Prize in the 2007 Svetislav Stancic International Piano Competition; 2018 Grand Winner (from a field of nearly 2,000 applicants from 88 countries), Kaleidoscope International Music Competition, Los Angeles, California; 1st Prize, 2000 National Piano Competition, Mogilev, Belarus; 2nd Prize, 2011 Chopin International Piano Competition USA, Hartford, Connecticut; 2nd Place Winner, 1999 National Piano Competition “F. Chopin in Memoriam,” Grodno, Belarus; 3rd Prize, 2005 International Karol Szymanowski Piano Competition, Lodz, Poland; 4th Prize, 2009 Bremen Piano Competition, Bremen, Germany; and 5th Prize, 2003 Emil Gilels International Piano Competition, Odessa, Ukraine.
-In 2017, Dzmitry won the 25th Fryderyck Chopin International Piano Competition, sponsored by the Fryderyck Chopin Society of Texas, for which he was awarded a professionally recorded CD (recently released by Centaur Records) and a recital in Carnegie Hall in 2018.
+Dzmitry was raised in an environment of classical music performance in Minsk, Belarus.
+Within one year of professional studies at the State Academy of Music, he made his solo debut with an all-Chopin program in his hometown.
+A year later, he appeared internationally in the Beethoven Festival in Bonn, Germany, performing Beethoven's Symphony #7 as arranged for piano solo by Franz Liszt.
+A winner or laureate of multiple international piano competitions, Dzmitry has experienced considerable success, including Grand Prize Winner, 2017 25th Fryderyck Chopin International Piano Competition, Corpus Christi, Texas; 2018 Grand Winner (from a field of nearly 2,000 applicants from 88 countries), Kaleidoscope International Music Competition, Los Angeles, California; Gold Medal, 2019 Vienna International Music Competition; 2019 1st Place Winner, Turzno I International V National Chopin Piano Competition; First Prize in the Svetislav Stancic International Piano Competition in 2007; 1st Prize, 2000 National Piano Competition, Mogilev, Belarus; 2nd Prize, 2011 Chopin International Piano Competition USA, Hartford, Connecticut; 2nd Place Winner, 1999 National Piano Competition “F. Chopin in Memoriam,” Grodno, Belarus; 3rd Prize, 2005 International Karol Szymanowski Piano Competition, Lodz, Poland; 4th Prize, 2009 Bremen Piano Competition, Bremen, Germany; and 5th Prize, 2003 Emil Gilels International Piano Competition, Odessa, Ukraine.